 As the day begins, indoor temperatures rise and airflow increases.
 Windows warm up, and moisture evaporates back into the air.
 Opening windows and increasing ventilation in the morning can help stop condensation by allowing moisture to escape more quickly.

 This makes condensation disappear naturally without intervention.
-The disappearance does not mean the moisture was never there — it simply means conditions changed.
+The disappearance doesn’t mean the moisture was never there — it simply means conditions changed.
+This cycle can repeat daily without causing immediate damage.

 Seasonal Patterns in Morning Window Condensation